Joepock123/test-founder/README.md

 - Speed, 2 hours is not much time to understand so many requirements and translate them to reliable business logic.
 - Handling dates and times across different timezones can be tricky to manage.
 - The data in the refund request list has not been validated.
 It is possible there are errors in the column values.

+## Assumptions

+- The dates and times are correct.
+There are no complications in addition to the Europe and US date formatting.
+For example, I do not need to check a time of 27:00 or a US date of 28/6/2023 has been submitted.
+- The TOS date is relative to the timezone.
+For example, _A PST UST based customer signing up at 23:59 PST US time on the cut off date is valid for old TOS_.
+- Cutoff times are not inclusive.
+For example, _17:00 is out of work hours_.

 ## Technical Choices